 Neck pain is discomfort in any of the structures in the neck.
-These include muscles and nerves as well as spinal vertebrae and the cushioning disks in between.
+These include the muscles, nerves, bones (vertebrae), and the disks between the bones.

 If neck pain involves nerves, you may feel numbness, tingling, or weakness in your arm, hand, or elsewhere.

-Extreme accidents or falls can cause severe neck injuries like vertebral fractures, whiplash, blood vessel injury, and even paralysis.
+Accidents or falls can cause severe neck injuries such as vertebral fractures, whiplash, blood vessel injury, and even paralysis.

 Other causes include:

 You may want to reduce your activity only for the first couple of days.
 Then slowly resume your usual activities.
 Do not do any heavy lifting or twisting of your back or neck for the first 6 weeks after the pain begins.
 After 2 to 3 weeks, slowly begin exercising again.
 A physical therapist can help you decide when to begin stretching and strengthening exercises and how to do them.

 Do not do the following during your early recovery, unless your doctor or physical therapist says it is OK:

 Your doctor or nurse will perform a physical exam and ask about your neck pain, including how often it occurs and how much it hurts.
 Other questions may include: